pivot-access-ltd/bma-offline-docs/src/maas-concepts-and-terms-reference-5416.md

 2. Metadata - this configuration information is supplied by the cloud provider, specifying things like disk images storage, networking, default users, and other basic customisations.

 3. User data - data provided by end users or cloud administrators to initialise the instance.
-This completely optional data can be anything from shellscripts to highly-structured cloud-config data that trigger cloud-init's built-ins.
+This completely optional data can be anything from shell scripts to highly-structured cloud-config data that trigger cloud-init's built-ins.

 4. Vendor data - data provided by cloud platform vendors; this is identical (in principle) to user data, but derived from a different source.
 In practice, vendor data usually handle things that users wouldn't normally specify, such as mirror setup, NTP service management, etc.